steamedeo/steamedeo/README.md

 ### Hi there 👋

 <p>
-Software development, start-ups and pizza 🍕
+Get in touch if you want to talk about software development, start-ups or pizza 🍕
 </p>